-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Marlboro Township Fire District No. 1, Monmouth County, New Jersey as of December 31, 2011 and 2010, and the results of its operations for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the Marlboro Township Fire District No. 1, Monmouth County, New Jersey as of December 31, 2012 and 2011, and the results of its operations for the years then ended in accordance with accounting principles generally accepted in the United States of America.